The Sims 2: Apartment Pets

 The Sims 2: Apartment Pets is a video game for the Nintendo DS.
 EA has described as a follow-up to the Nintendo DS version of The Sims 2: Pets.
 As in the original, it allows a diverse amount of customization, allowing pets to be created in a variety of colors and sizes.

 Story

 The game begins with your Uncle Bill going on an expedition and leaving you to take care of the apartment.
 You can also take care of the pets already in the apartment at the beginning of the game.
 Soon after the game starts, the janitor will tell you about a lost puppy and give it to you until the owner is found.
-This pet and more are ones that owners and various people will drop off, asking for you to take care of the pet for a few days.
+This puppy, along with other pets, will be dropped off by owners and other various characters who ask you to care for them.

-The Spa
+Gameplay

-The pet spa is another feature in this game.
+The pet spa is a feature in this game.
 Owners drop off their pets, and you have a limited time frame where you need to cure any ailments they may have.

-Minigames

 There are three minigames in The Sims: Apartment Pets.
-They are: Buried Treasure, Bird Boogie, and the Snake Charming Game.